 Top Admissions Tip: The deposit that you pay is not an additional payment to the course fees; it is just the first amount listed on your payment plan (e.g. first month/annual payment/the upfront payment depending on your choice) that is required to be paid ahead of starting.
 The tuition fee amount listed for the course is the full amount that you will be required to pay, with no additional costs.
 For students who are receiving a student loan to fund their course, you will not be required to pay a deposit, however your loan must be approved before the deadline that your Adviser will explain to you.

 Once you’ve followed the steps outlined to you by your Adviser in the pre-enrolment review, you will be enrolled onto your course ready to start on your desired start date.
-Once you are enrolled, you will be assigned a dedicated Student Support Adviser who will support and mentor you from that point, but as an Admissions Adviser, it is always great to hear how you’re getting on with your studies!
+Once you are enrolled, you will be contacted by a Student Adviser from your dedicated Student Support team, who are there to support and mentor you from that point.
+But as an Admissions Adviser, it is always great to hear how you’re getting on with your studies!

 At any point in this process, if you would like any further clarification or guidance about your application or enquiry, then the Admissions Team are always happy to help – please just get in touch!